-The bill permits state educational institutions and municipal universities in Kansas to affiliate with technical colleges and community colleges, contingent upon approval from the state board of regents and a majority vote from the governing body of the college.
+The bill permits state educational institutions and municipal universities in Kansas to form affiliations with technical colleges and community colleges, contingent upon approval from the state board of regents or the governing body of the municipal university, as well as a majority vote from the governing body of the technical or community college.
 This affiliation allows the technical or community college to change its official designation and transfers most powers and duties from the college's governing body to the affiliating institution, while retaining the taxing authority for community colleges.
-An industry advisory board will be established to provide input on aligning programs with industry needs.
-The bill also outlines provisions for student admissions into affiliated colleges, ensuring that certain students are exempt from standard admission requirements, and maintains eligibility for state funding without affecting existing contracts or legal proceedings.
+An industry advisory board is established to ensure educational programs meet industry needs, with board members appointed by the president or chancellor of the affiliating institution.

 Statutes affected: As introduced: 74-32, 71-1802, 72-3810, 76-712